Skip to main content

 Europe Insurance Market Rates

-European insurance rates decline for fifth consecutive quarter
+European insurance rates decline for sixth consecutive quarter

-Insurance rates in Europe declined 6% in the fourth quarter, with declines across all major product lines.
+Insurance rates in Europe declined 5% in the first quarter, compared to 6% in the prior quarter, with declines across all major product lines.

 Europe composite insurance rate change